scalatra/scalatra-website/_posts/2016-11-21-scalatra-2-5-released.md

 The Scalatra team is pleased to announce the release of version 2.5.0 of the framework.
 Noteworthy upgrades include Scala 2.12 and Swagger 2 support.

+One noteworthy change: Scalatra 2.5 drops support for Java 7.

 Updated documentation for 2.5.0 will be available shortly.

 Here's the full list of changes: